the museum goes live

 The Rosenberg Museum was exhibited as part of The Performance Space LIVEWORKS Festival Sydney 26th October - 6th November 2016, with 8 LIVE SHOWS and over 800 EXHIBITS featuring ENSEMBLE OFFSPRING and TESS DE QUINCEY.

 Installations of The Rosenberg Museum have been featured all over Europe in its 30 year life, now it's finally home.
 The museum is the creation of violinist, composer, artist, inventor, writer, Jon Rose and houses a cornucopia of violin iconography - a cabinet of curiosities highlighting violin stories that are musically other, historically twisted, or culturally critical.
+The original and engaging surreal ZDF 1990 film about the Rosenberg Museum in Berlin can be seen here

 Amongst the collection is featured a robot violin played live by very wealthy Wall Street traders, a player piano transcription of a Las Vegas casino where extremely poor people lose the rest of their money, a bowing machine, an automatic string quartet powered by Robbie Avernaim's SARPS, Cor Fuhler's Keyolin, a plethora of home-made instruments including The Fence, The Plectraphone, The Traveling Monochord, the 6 String Downpipe, the Bowing Wheel, The musical Coffin, a replica of Paganini's penis, an abandoned electric organ, the ultimate book of music criticism 'rosenberg 3.1', and violin iconography that is profound, humorous, bent, and often transgressively challenging.